GloriaRoger/Java-Script-Projects-/README.md

 # Java-Script-Projects-
-Exercises for courses taken at USF Bootcamp.
+Exercises for Bootcamp courses taken at USF.